queuebreaker/conch/README.md

-сonch (pronounced *KAHN-tch*) is a very simple C REPL for Linux.
+сonch (pronounced *KAHN-tch* and stylized in lowercase) is a very simple C REPL for Linux.

-**NOTE:** This project is in very early alpha, being developed for fun by an amateur and _absolutely_ not ready for any kind of "production".
+**NOTE:** This project is in very early alpha, being developed for fun by an amateur and _absolutely_ not ready for any kind of production.

 ## How it works